ShihoWasTaken/one_trick_poro/README.md

 [![SensioLabsInsight](https://insight.sensiolabs.com/projects/bffd0741-786b-4a3c-808d-23ffc51b95a3/big.png)](https://insight.sensiolabs.com/projects/bffd0741-786b-4a3c-808d-23ffc51b95a3)

-This website is a Symfony 3 project created in order to allow people all around the world to trade pokemons to fill their pokedex.
+This website is a Symfony 3 project created in order to allow League Of Legends players to met ranked partners.

 We are using Sensiolabs Insight to improve our code quality.